Phystro/batman/README.md

 Batman incooporates a small daemon called `batmand` that collects and analyses various power supply parameters.
 Batmand runs as root and can also be controlled using systemctl commands.

-Currently supported in Linux based systems.
+Currently supported in Linux and Windows based systems.

 #### 🔧 Installation
 ##### How to install